AviatrixSystems/Docs/HowTos/FAQ.rst

 2. Use signed certificate
 ##########################

-Avitrix Controller is shipped with a self-signed certificate, therefore there is a "Note Secure" warning sign shown on your browser console.
+The Aviatrix Controller is shipped with a self-signed certificate, therefore there is a "Note Secure" warning sign shown on your browser console.

 You can change that by importing your own signed certificate.
 To do so, go to Settings ->Advanced -> Security.
-At the panel "CERTIFICATE REQUEST - SEND TO CERTIFICATE AUTHORITY", send a CSR (certificate sign request), then follow the instruction to import CA and signed Controller certificate.
+At the panel "CERTIFICATE REQUEST - SEND TO CERTIFICATE AUTHORITY", send a CSR (certificate sign request), then follow the instructions to import CA and the signed Controller certificate.

 You can also use an `ALB in front of the Controller <./controller_ssl_using_elb.html>`__.

 3. Remove less secure TLS version(s)
 ####################################

-You can disable access from browser that runs TLSv1 and TLSv1.1 and only support TLSv1.2.
+You can disable access from a browser that runs TLSv1 and TLSv1.1 and only supports TLSv1.2.
 To do so, go to Settings -> Advanced -> Security -> TLS VERSIONS SUPPORT.
 Uncheck TLSv1 and TLSv1.1.

 4. Enable LDAP or DUO second factor to login in
 ################################################